toshi0607/Go-FAQ-Japanese-Edition/original.md

 implicitly implement interface types.
 The Rust standard library defines standard traits for operations such as comparison or addition; the Go standard library does not, as these can be expressed in user code via interface types.
+The one exception is Go’s `comparable` predefined interface, which captures a property not expressible in the type system.

-Python
+- Python

 Python is not a statically typed language, so one can reasonably say that all Python functions are always generic by default: they can always be called with values of any type, and any type errors are detected at run time.

 ### Why does Go use square brackets for type parameter lists?